 And let’s face it, many of us have been doing our jobs for a while, but how many of us have actively looked to do them better?

 Here are 5 elements of how to get your retail employees to do what you want them to do:

 Make crystal clear they know what they are supposed to do.
 When you frame your instructions clearly, you remove the #1 reason associates don’t perform well – they didn’t get all the information in a way that made sense to them.
-Too many times we tell employees what to do while we are distracted, or while they are distracted, or worse, we make assumptions they’ll just do it.
+Too often, we tell employees what to do while we are distracted or while they are distracted, or worse, we assume they’ll just do it.
 Management doesn’t work that way.
 But here’s the thing, if your managers have never received training on how to set clear expectations, they are just as likely to fail you as the rest of your team.
 For that reason, always apply the stranger test.
 Could you tell a complete stranger who knew nothing about your store what you wanted them to do in a clear manner?
 If you can’t, learn to.

 Give them both positive and negative feedback.
-Most of us know how to give negative feedback because we are conditioned to notice the failures.
+Most of us know how to give negative feedback because we are conditioned to notice failures.
 But true managing of your employees means you need to reward the successes.
-It doesn’t mean a trophy because they could take out the trash, or a bonus for helping someone out to their car, but it does mean being grateful they are doing many things well.
-Remember, being grateful opens the door to hope, and that’s as true for you looking at your crew with hope, as to them feeling hopeful they have a place they can take pride in.
+It doesn’t mean a trophy because they could take out the trash or a bonus for helping someone out to their car, but it does mean being grateful they are doing many things well.
+Remember, being grateful opens the door to hope, and that’s as true for you looking at your crew with hope as to them feeling hopeful they have a place they can take pride in.

 Scan these five tips before you start work tomorrow to be sure you are clear on your role, your employee expectations are clear, you know how you’ll provide both good and bad feedback, and you know how you’ll minimize cynicism towards those who rally to your new style.